-- Link Credit Union Limited will be using Zoom Webinar as the electronic platform to host the meeting. - Closing date for registration is 5.30pm on Friday 10th December 2021. - The credit union will be verifying member details prior to invitations being sent, including the requirement to have up-to-date, acceptable photographic identification and address verification on file with the Credit Union. - If information is not up to date, the credit union will notify you by email. - Once the verification process is complete, a link to the Virtual AGM will be emailed to you by Tuesday 14th December.
-(Please ensure to check your junk and spam folders for this email). - The relevant reports/minutes together with a Zoom tutorial will be available in the secure members area of our website, under documents, in advance of the meeting, this may allow some of the reports to be taken as read, if there are no objections.
-If you are not registered, please register at www.linkcu.ie - All non-presenting participants will be muted and have their cameras switched off to allow the smooth running of the meeting.
-However, you can type a question to the Chairperson by clicking on the "Q&A" button of the screen, at any time during the meeting.
-We will endeavour to answer questions asked at the AGM, time permitting, but may come back to individual members after the AGM. - Questions can be submitted ahead of the meeting to agm2021@linkcu.ie by Friday 10th December at 5.30pm. - Elections for the position of Auditor, Board Oversight Committee and Board of Directors will take place.
-Voting will be conducted by way of online poll and each member will be asked to vote Yes/ No electronically for each candidate when instructed by the Chairperson.
-The votes will be tallied electronically and announced by the Chairperson. - Members are not permitted to record the meeting.
+- Link Credit Union Limited will be using Zoom Webinar as the electronic platform to host the meeting. - Closing date for registration is 5.30pm on Wednesday 5th October 2022. - The Credit Union will be verifying member details prior to invitations being sent, including the requirement to have up-to-date, acceptable photographic identification and address verification on file with the Credit Union. - If information is not up to date, the Credit Union will notify you by email. - Once the verification process is complete, a link to the Virtual SGM will be emailed to you by Monday 10th October.
+(Please ensure to check your junk and spam folders for this email). - A Zoom tutorial will be available on our website www.linkcu.ie. - All non-presenting participants will be muted and have their cameras switched off to allow the smooth running of the meeting. - A member can type a question to the Chairperson by clicking on the "Q&A" button of the screen, at any time during the meeting.
+We will answer all questions asked at the SGM. - The Q&A button can also be used to advise the Chair that you wish to speak to the meeting - Questions can be submitted ahead of the meeting to sgm2022@linkcu.ie by Wednesday 5th October at 5.30pm. - Voting will be conducted by way of online poll and each member will be asked to vote Yes/ No when instructed by the Chairperson.
+The votes will be tallied electronically and announced by the Chairperson. - · In order to comply with GDPR requirements members are not permitted to record the meeting.

-Navid Nonagh David Donagh Hon Secretary
+David Donaah David Donagh Hon Secretary